plone/coredev.vagrant/README.rst

 3. If you are using Windows, install the Putty ssh kit: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
 Install all the binaries, or at least putty.exe and plink.exe.

-4. Download and unpack coredev-Vagrant ...
+4. Download and unpack coredev.vagrant from https://github.com/smcmahon/coredev.vagrant/archive/master.zip.

-5. Open a command prompt; change directory into the coredev_vagrant-master directory (twice; it's two folders deep) and issue the command "vagrant up".
+5. Open a command prompt; change directory into the coredev.vagrant-master directory and issue the command "vagrant up".

 6. Go for lunch or a long coffee break. "vagrant up" is going to download a virtual box kit (unless you already happen to have a match installed), clone buildout.coredev and set up some convenience scripts.
 On Windows, it will also generate an ssh key pair that's usable with Putty.

 7. Look to see if the install ran well.
-The last thing you should see in the command window is a success message from the Plone Unified Installer.
 The virtual machine will be running at this point.

 While running "vagrant up", feel free to ignore messages like "stdin: is not a tty" and "warning: Could not retrieve fact fqdn".
 They have no significance in this context.